The expanded universe

 - Originally in Kirby, Meta Knight's two sidekicks were Meta Axe and Meta Mace, but in the anime Meta Knight is assisted by Sword and Blade Knight.
 Likely because of this, in Kirby Super Star Ultra, Meta Knight has Sword and Blade as helpers when playable.
 It helps that Blade Knight is already a helper.

-- The design of King Dedede's castle from the anime series was used in Squeak Squad and Epic Yarn.
+- The design of King Dedede's castle from the anime series was used in Squeak Squad, Epic Yarn, and Mass Attack.

 - Likewise, the Battleship Halberd's design from the anime appeared in Squeak Squad, then Super Smash Bros.
 Brawl came out and the Halberd's design from that game was used instead in Super Star Ultra and Epic Yarn.

 - The water ability from the anime has also appeared in Kirby's Return to Dream Land.